lifenjoiner/pd/readme.md

 `pd` is a local proxy dispatcher.

+## Usage
+Try `pd -h`.

 ## Dos
 * Sub-domain rule first.
 * Static `blocked` hosts (IPs) go proxied directly.
 * Static `direct` hosts (IPs) always go direct (Never proxied). `direct` > `blocked`.
-* General hosts, go direct as dynamically calculated times, if unsolved, go proxied using the top 3 fastest proxies in order, fall back to a direct try if directly went proxied but no proxy configured.
+* General hosts, go direct as dynamically calculated times, if unsolved, go proxied with 3 tries using the fastest proxies in order, fall back to a direct try if directly went proxied but no proxy configured.
 * Trust the specified DNS.
 If the DNS isn't reliable enough, improve it, or place the special host in `blocked` to go proxied directly.
-Use `0.0.0.0`/`::` or disabled domains to block hosts. `127.0.0.1`/`::1` or other reserved IPs are legal to be a server.
+For DNS servers, use `0.0.0.0`/`::` or disabled domain list to block hosts, `127.0.0.1`/`::1` or other reserved IPs are legal to be a server.
 * Forward going proxied requests to the same protocol proxy. `socks4a` is a super set of `socks4`.

 ## Don'ts
-* No proxy authentication.
+* Proxy authentication.
 No need for local proxies.
-* No request on Non-Global-Internet-IP or No-domain- host will go proxied.
+* Non-Global-Internet-IPs or No-domain-hosts go to upstream proxies.

 ## Static Host Matching Syntax